Mortimer Y. Ferris: Early life

+Career

-Ferris was a member of the New York State Senate (33rd D.) from 1919 to 1926, sitting in the 142nd, 143rd, 144th, 145th, 146th, 147th, 148th and 149th New York State Legislatures.
-After becoming Senator, he became a member of the New York Republican State Committee, 1927-30; delegate to Republican National Convention from New York, 1928; and chair of Essex County Republican Party, 1930-39.
+Ferris was president of the Village of Ticonderoga from 1916 to 1918.
+He was a member of the New York State Senate (33rd D.) from 1919 to 1926, replacing New York banker James A. Emerson, brother of Congressman Emerson.
+As a senator, he sat in the 142nd, 143rd, 144th, 145th, 146th, 147th, 148th and 149th New York State Legislatures.
+During his tenure, he was active on the Public Service, Canals, Conservation and Revision Committees.

+He was replaced by Henry E. H. Brereton, cousin of Congressman Harmar D. Denny Jr., and great-grandson of Mayor Ebenezer Denny, who served Washington and Mad Anthony Wayne.
+After becoming senator, he became a member of the New York Republican State Committee, 1927–30; delegate to Republican National Convention from New York, 1928; and chair of Essex County Republican Party, 1930-39.

-He was Chairman of the Lake Champlain Bridge Commission which supervised the construction of two bridges over Lake Champlain: the Champlain Bridge from Crown Point, New York, to Chimney Point, Vermont, in 1929; and a second bridge, from Rouses Point, New York, to Alburgh, Vermont, in 1937.
+He was chairman of the Lake Champlain Bridge Commission which supervised the construction of two bridges over Lake Champlain: the Champlain Bridge from Crown Point, New York, to Chimney Point, Vermont, in 1929; and a second bridge, from Rouses Point, New York, to Alburgh, Vermont, in 1937.